|

 He fired the first popular shot against political correctness with his best-selling exposé, Illiberal Education.
 Now, after serving as a Reagan White House staffer, managing editor of Policy Review, and a scholar at The American Enterprise Institute and the Hoover Institution, he addresses the next generation with Letters to a Young Conservative.

 Dinesh D'Souza has written a book that teaches, inspires, and motivates the next generation of American conservatives.
 As only Dinesh can, he cuts through the illusions and lies of liberalism, and articulates the wisdom of conservatism.
-Letters to a Young Conservative should be a part of every conservatives library.
+Letters to a Young Conservative should be a part of every conservative’s library.

-SEAN HANNITY, Fox News Channel
+spacer —SEAN HANNITY, Fox News Channel

 Drawing on his own colorful experiences, both within the conservative world and while skirmishing with the left, D'Souza aims to enlighten and inspire young conservatives and give them weapons for the intellectual battles that they face in high school, college and everyday life.
-Letters to a Young Conservative also illuminates the enduring themes that for D'Souza anchor the conservative position: not family values or patriotism, but a philosophy based on natural rights and a belief in universal moral truths.
+Letters to a Young Conservative also illuminates the enduring themes that for D'Souza anchor the conservative position: not “family values” or patriotism, but a philosophy based on natural rights and a belief in universal moral truths.

 continues at top of next column